City Guide · Uzbekistan

 What actually happens between deciding on Tashkent and sitting in your first lecture.
 Follow these steps in order.

-Uzbekistan has multiple NMC-listed institutions but also non-listed ones that actively recruit Indian students.
-Verify your specific target university on nmc.org.in before applying anywhere.
+Uzbekistan has institutions that meet NMC guidelines but also others that actively recruit Indian students without meeting them.
+Verify your specific target university's compliance through the Eligibility Certificate process at nmc.org.in before applying.

 Apply with Class 12 marksheets, NEET scorecard, and passport copy.
 Application windows open July–September for the September/October intake.